 Driving from Miami to San Francisco means driving through Tallahassee.
 There are no decent hotels in the area.
 We stay at the Motel 6.
 It is a dung hole.
 We decide Tom Bodett's chain of motels would do better if they left the lights off for people.
 We vow never to stay at another one as long as we live.

-We stop by the Zimmerman Agency to see friends and former coworkers.
+In addition, we stop by the Zimmerman Agency to see old friends and former coworkers.
 There is not quite so much wailing nor gnashing of teeth, so we leave.

 We drive west to New Orleans.